Introduction

 Seed Application

 Distribute the grass seed evenly using a broadcast spreader.
-Follow the recommended seeding rate on the packaging to avoid over or under-seeding.
+Adhere to the recommended seeding rate on the package to ensure adequate coverage without over-seeding or leaving gaps.

 -